 Twitter: @darimonline (professional: Jewish, social media, nonprofit)

-and @lisacolton (personal: kids, chickens, vacations, commentary)
+and @lisacolton (personal: kids, vacations, commentary)

 Darim draws regularly on a deep bench of amazing experts to add capacity, depth and wisdom to our work.
 We are thankful for the brilliance of our collaborators who make up the Darim family.

 Rabbi Neal Schuster is a Senior Jewish Educator at KU Hillel.
 He was previously the Assistant Rabbi at Congregation B’nai Jehudah in Overland Park, Kansas.
 A graduate of Hebrew Union College, Neal holds MA’s in Jewish Education and Hebrew Letters in addition to his Rabbinic Ordination.
 Neal has worked with the Berit Mila Program of Reform Judaism, including a term as Director and as Executive Director of the National Organization of American Mohalim.
 Before ordination he was Program Director for the Westside Jewish Community Center in LA, Director for the Northwest Regions of the North American Federation of Temple Youth (NFTY), and as an Israel Program Director NFTY.
 Neal has extensive experience in Jewish education, youth groups and camps.
 He is a member of the Central Conference of American Rabbis, the National Association of Temple Educations and is co-chair of the Berit Mila Board of Reform Judaism.